dmstern/likers-blocker/README.md

 - Go to "Settings and privacy" > "Content preferences" > "Blocked accounts" (Or just go to [https://twitter.com/settings/blocked/all](https://twitter.com/settings/blocked/all))
 - Click on the share button above the list of blocked accounts
   ![Screenshot](screenshots/likers-blocker-share-block-list-btn.png)
-- Wait a moment until all acocunts from your list are collected (make sure to leave the tab in the foreground to avoid stoping the automatic down scrolling)
+- Wait a moment until all accounts from your list are collected (make sure to leave the tab in the foreground to avoid stopping the automatic down scrolling)
 - Copy and share the block links with other persons to share your block list with them.
   ![Screenshot](screenshots/likers-blocker-share-block-list.png)